kamlesh11/Python_Calculator/README.md

 # calculator_in_python

-Run the given file after downloding in IDE (python)
+Run the given file after downloding in IDE (python).

 We have imported Tkinter module